English Afternoon High Tea Time

 Afternoon tea recipes

 Here are some afternoon tea food recipes for you to make your own afternoon tea menu.
 Make sure you create a nice table spread.

 If you browse some of the other hearty pie recipes on my site you could even put together your own high tea menu!
 Good luck!

 Afternoon tea starts with sandwiches with the crust cut off.
 How about these ones?

 After the sandwiches, we have some cakes, pastries and biscuits……

 and on this link a make your own Clotted Cream recipe from one of our friends.

 Really for the tea, I do not want to make any recommendations, apart from my favourite Twinings Earl Grey:

 There are so many types of tea and everyone tends to have their own brand that they like.
 Tea is a very personal thing.

 These days everyone makes tea with a teabag, but to do it properly you should use loose tea and a strainer when you pour it.
-On the continent, most people drink tea black, but in the UK many still add a dash of milk to it.
+On the continent, most people drink tea black, sometimes with a slice of lemon, but in the UK many still add a dash of milk to it.
 I certainly do.
 In the old days, it was to stop the China cups from cracking it is said.